Amateurism in the NCAA: Background

 In 2021, the NCAA allowed collegiate athletes to be compensated on their NIL, which is their name, image, and likeliness.

 Official Amateurism Regulations: NCAA Bylaw 12

 The below guidelines are some of the current NCAA regulations under Bylaw 12, which shape the current rules for an amateur collegiate athlete and the institutions that manage them.
 These rules are related to the current controversy of how much financial compensation a student-athlete should be entitled to being able to receive.
 These guidelines can be found in the NCAA Division 1 Manual, which is updated on a yearly basis and has been utilized since the organization's inception:

 12.1.2

-Athletes are stripped of their amateur status and thus their right to participate within NCAA sporting events if they receive payment for their athletic skills.
+Athletes are stripped of their amateur status and therefore their right to participate within NCAA sporting events if they receive payment for their athletic skills.

 12.5.1.1

 The physical appearance, name, and pictures of a student-athlete can be used by the institution that he/she attends for both charitable and educational purposes.
 Items that do not single out one particular athlete's name or physical likeness can be sold by the institution or its outlets.
 Items containing one student-athlete can only be used for informational purposes.